Turkmenistan Airlines

-OJSC Turkmenistan Airlines (Türkmenistan awiakompaniýasy açyk görnüşli paýdarlar jemgyýeti, commonly known as Türkmenhowaýollary) is the flag carrier and only airline of Turkmenistan, headquartered in Ashgabat.
-It operates domestic and international passenger and cargo services mainly from its hub at Ashgabat International Airport.
+Turkmenistan Airlines (Türkmenistan awiakompaniýasy açyk görnüşli paýdarlar jemgyýeti, commonly known as Türkmenhowaýollary) is the flag carrier and only airline of Turkmenistan, headquartered in Ashgabat.
+An open joint-stock company, it operates domestic and international passenger and cargo services mainly from its hub at Ashgabat International Airport.

 History

-The state-owned service Turkmenistan Airlines was founded 4 May 1992.
+The state-owned service Turkmenistan Airlines was founded on 4 May 1992.
 In 1992, Turkmenistan Airlines became the first airline in the former Soviet Union to purchase a Boeing 737-300.
 In April 1993, Turkmenistan became a full member of the International Civil Aviation Organization (ICAO).
 The first flight on a cargo aircraft IL-76 was completed on 19 April 1993 from Ashgabat to Brest, Belarus.

 From 2001, the airline phased out its Soviet-era fleet for a more modern fleet of Boeing 717s, which were extensively used for service on domestic routes until their retirement.
 Seven of the 717 series were purchased; the first was presented at the MAKS air show in 2001.
-On 29 April 2009 a Boeing 737-700 was demonstrated in Ashgabat and on 2 September Boeing announced that Turkmenistan Airlines had confirmed an order for three more such aircraft worth $192 million.
-Autumn airline supplemented by three Boeing airliners.
+On 29 April 2009, a Boeing 737-700 was demonstrated in Ashgabat and on 2 September, Boeing announced that Turkmenistan Airlines had confirmed an order for three more such aircraft worth $192 million.
 In May 2009, the airline opened the Lachyn (Laçyn) Hotel in Ashgabat for transit passengers.
 Designed for 200 guests, it is located on Bitarap Türkmenistan şaýoly, which connects the city center to the Ashgabat Airport.
 On 1 July 2011, the airline began to operate an Electronic ticket system on all flights.
 Booking flights can be carried out in the standard way, but information about air travel began to be given out in the form of a passenger itinerary receipt.

 On 8 May 2013, a Boeing 737-800 was delivered.
-On 3 June 2013 a fourth Boeing 737-800 arrived, and on 18 December 2013 a fifth Boeing 737-800 arrived.
+On 3 June 2013, a fourth Boeing 737-800 arrived, and on 18 December 2013, a fifth Boeing 737-800 arrived.

 In 2012, the airline began printing the full-colour magazine Lachyn ("Falcon").
 This was the first in-flight product in Turkmenistan.
 The magazine is also distributed in the halls for official delegations and VIP-zones of airports in Turkmenistan.
 In the same year, the airline carried 57,500 passengers to 15 international destinations and approx. 90,000 passengers on domestic routes per month (c.
 1.77 million passengers per year).